willlemon9573/zeldaGame/README.md

 	Link experiences recoil when shooting the minigun Enemies follow you when they are not supposed to Infinite items
+   	Health doesn't properly decrement sometimes
+    	A certain enemy may not take damage at times Player2's position isn't updated properly when doing a room transition

 # Code Metrics for Sprint 4 (DO NOT DELETE)
 Code Metrics ran 10/28/2023
 	Project: SprintZero1